Leading Inclusive Theatre in Cheshire and the North West

 Community Engagement Group Co-Ordinator

-theatreBox creative director Ian Linton has had over 13 years experience facilitating Inclusive Theatre for people with learning disabilities and special needs within the South East and North West of England.
+theatreBox creative director Ian Linton has had over 13 years experience facilitating Inclusive Theatre for people with disabilities and special needs within the South East and North West of England.

 Professionally trained and with experience working within community and educational theatre, Ian brought to prominence the importance of Inclusive Theatre and the need for it within the main stream arts community while working in Kent.
 Through this Ian initiated and facilitated groups for people with special needs within community theatres and mainstream theatres , including The Trinity Theatre in Tunbridge Wells and The Marlowe Theatre in Canterbury.
 As the Creative Director for both the Marlowe Access Company and T.I.D.E Theatre, Ian ensured a place where creative learning could be seen as a positive integrated experience, transforming the idea as to what is Inclusive Theatre through direct public experience, and ensuring that perception of Inclusive Theatre was champions through the skills and positive outcomes of its participants.